Cidaas/terraform-provider-cidaas/docs/index.md

 ## Template

 The Template resource in Terraform is used to define and manage templates within the Cidaas system.
 Templates are used for emails, SMS, IVR, and push notifications.
 Below is an example configuration for the Cidaas Template resource, along with details of its attributes:

+Ensure that the below scopes are assigned to the client with the specified `client_id`

+- cidaas:templates_read
+- cidaas:templates_write
+- cidaas:templates_delete

 ### Configuration Example: